Choosing an Astrophotography Telescope: My Top 5

 The Benefits of Wide Field

-A wider field of view is more forgiving when it comes to deep-sky astrophotography.
+A wider field of view is more forgiving regarding deep-sky astrophotography.
 This means that small errors in autoguiding are less noticeable than they would be through an SCT with a long focal length.

 The tighter your field of view is, the more precise your focus and autoguiding must be.
-As an example, the William Optics RedCat 51 has a focal length of 250mm.
+For example, the William Optics RedCat 51 has a focal length of 250mm.
 This is a superb focal length for large targets such as the Andromeda Galaxy.

 Andromeda Galaxy